A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Abstract

 \section{Abstract}

 In large-scale optimization, when either forming or storing Hessian matrices are prohibitively expensive, quasi-Newton methods are often used in lieu of Newton's method because they only require first-order information to approximate the true Hessian.
 Multipoint symmetric secant ({ MSS}) methods can be thought of as generalizations of quasi-Newton methods in that they attempt to impose additional requirements on their approximation of the Hessian.
-Given an initial Hessian approximation, { MSS} methods generate a sequence of matrices using rank-2 updates.
+Given an initial Hessian approximation, { MSS} methods generate a sequence of possibly-indefinite matrices using rank-2 updates to solve nonconvex unconstrained optimization problems.
 For practical reasons, up to now, the initialization has been a constant multiple of the identity matrix.
-In this paper, we propose a new limited-memory { MSS} method that allows for dense initializations.
+In this paper, we propose a new limited-memory { MSS} method for large-scale nonconvex optimization that allows for dense initializations.
 Numerical results on the { CUTE}st test problems suggest that the { MSS} method using a dense initialization outperforms the standard initialization.
-Numerical results also suggest that this approach is competitive with a basic L-SR1 trust-region method.
+Numerical results also suggest that this approach is competitive with both a basic L-SR1 trust-region method and an L-PSB method.

 \keywords{ Quasi-Newton methods; large-scale optimization; nonlinear optimization; trust-region methods }

 \makeatletter {\mathop{\,{\scriptstyle\stackrel{\triangle}{=}}}\,}

 [1]{#1} [1]{#1} [1]{#1} [1]{#1} [1]{#1} [1]{#1} {\mathbf{p}} {\mathbf{v}} [1]{\mathbf{#1}} [1]{\mathbf{#1}_k} [1]{\mathbf{#1}_{k+1}} [1]{\boldsymbol{#1}_k} [1]{\boldsymbol{#1}_{k+1}} [1]{\boldsymbol{#1}}